plus-IT/api-demo/README.md

 We have implemented get and post http method calls to our apis for demo purpose in Api class, it can be extended to support put and delete methods also

+Working example for this code can be checked here: http://apidemo.simplyorg.de/